Get a sense of the warm, nurturing environment we offer all pupils

 We care for the happiness and well-being of our students.
 We are also strive to help them develop into confident and happy young adults.
 Above all, our Sixth Form pastoral care programme is there to support and encourage students.
 Yarm Sixth Form students are ambitious and we share these ambitions.

 Each Sixth Form student is allocated a personal tutor who they see at least twice a day.
 Tutors also have a central role in our pastoral care programme, helping and advising students through their Sixth Form career.

-Dr Goodall, Head of Sixth Form and Mrs Picknett, Deputy Head of Sixth Form, work closely with each tutor to support students, monitor academic progress and advise on career decisions.
+Dr Goodall, Head of Sixth Form and Miss Gamble, Deputy Head of Sixth Form, work closely with each tutor to support students, monitor academic progress and advise on career decisions.
 We always keep parents informed about student progress and any concerns we might have.

 The Deputy Headmaster is the Designated Senior Lead for Safeguarding and Child Protection and the Head of Middle School is responsible for Girls’ Welfare throughout the whole school.
 Our Emotional Health and Well Being Practitioner is a trained counsellor and available to give support and advice to students.